 The timing of revenue recognition may differ from the timing of invoicing to customers.
 We record a receivable when we have an unconditional right to consideration which will become due solely due to the passage of time.
 We record a contract asset when revenue is recognized prior to invoicing or payment is contingent upon transfer of control of an unsatisfied performance obligation.
 We record a contract liability (deferred revenue) when revenue is recognized subsequent to cash collection.
 For long-term non-cancelable contracts whereby we have begun satisfying the performance obligation, we will record contract assets for the unbilled consideration which is contingent upon our future performance.
-Contract assets and contract liabilities are netted on a contract-by-contract basis.
+Contract assets and contract liabilities are netted on a contract-based contract assets for the unbilled consideration which is contingent upon our future performance.